Kenya Finance Bill protests: 28 June

-The High Court prohibited the National Police Service from using water cannons, tear gas, live ammunition, rubber bullets, and other crude weapons against protesters opposing the Finance Bill 2024.
+The High Court prohibited the National Police Service (NPS) from using water cannons, tear gas, live ammunition, rubber bullets, and other crude weapons against protesters opposing the Finance Bill 2024.
 Justice Mugure Thande's ruling also barred the police from using brute force or engaging in extrajudicial killings, arrests, abductions, harassment, or any inhumane treatment of protesters.
 The decision followed a petition by Saitabao Ole Kanchory, who argued that the police had been violating protesters' rights through arbitrary arrests and intimidation.
 However, the court also ruled in favor of the government's decision to deploy the military against the protesters, but required the authorities to clarify the duration of their deployment and their rules of engagement within two days.

 Following widespread protests, President Ruto rejected the Finance Bill and ordered a Sh346 billion budget cut.
 At the same time, he signed the "Appropriations Bill 2024" into law.
 These budget cuts affected national and county governments, including the executive, legislature, judiciary, and constitutional commissions.
 The National Treasury was directed to prepare supplementary estimates to reflect these reductions and restrict spending to essential services.
 Ruto emphasized that these measures were necessary to compensate for the revenue shortfall from the rejected Finance Bill.